csb6/editorial/README.md

 - Fast syntax highlighting for C++, Markdown, and MIPS assembly (activated by file extension)
-- Basic undo functionality
+- Basic undo/redo functionality
-- File saving/loading, with editing occurring in-memory
 - Small implementation; around 900 lines of C++ code (not including generated code)
-- Low CPU and memory usage
+- Extremely low CPU and memory usage
 - Scrolling using arrow keys
-- Works on any terminal supported by ncurses (essentially anything)
+- Works on any terminal supported by ncurses (essentially anything Unix-like)

 ## Key Bindings